biosails/pheniqs/docs/quickstart.md

 # Speeding things up

-As we mentioned before reading input from CRAM input can be vastly superior to reading from gzip compressed FASTQ files.
+As we mentioned before reading input from CRAM or BAM input can be faster than reading from gzip compressed FASTQ files.
 If your first step was to package the 3 split FASTQ files into a CRAM file, as shown in **Example 1.3**, you can use that file as input.

 >```json
 {